 A deep-seated existential fear has been driving me all my life.
 Sometimes I can deal with it better, sometimes not so well.
 During my studies, I was able to hide it under the cloak of a strict semester schedule.
 When I started working as a developer in 2018, it became omnipresent, as my productivity has a direct and indirect impact on my income.

-So the question answered itself for me until last year: I had to invest as much time as possible in projects to secure my livelihood.
+So the question answered itself for me until last year: I had to invest as much time as possible in projects to secure my existence.
 Be it for human capital (volunteering at GitHub trains me and allows me to expand my portfolio at the same time) or by saving and investing (#pensiongap) freelance and non-self-employed income.

 My generalized fear of not being able to cope financially with everyday life or not being able to continue living my calling becomes an (involuntary) motivation that can trigger a strong creative force.
 In other words: I often succumb to this fear.